Last Updated on April 2, 2023

 Let’s talk about some of the physiological reasons that can cause a bitter or metallic taste in your mouth during pregnancy.

 Mainly, the bitter taste can have to do with the significant changes in hormones that occurs during pregnancy.
-More specifically, there are changes in estrogen and progesterone.
+More specifically, there are changes in estrogen levels and progesterone.

 Similar to how hormonal changes during pregnancy can cause unique food cravings and aversions, these changes can cause other taste alterations, such as bitter and metallic tastes.